Constitution of Portugal: 1st review (1982)

 By the early 1980s, the political climate was ripe for constitutional reform.
 The centre-right conservative coalition Democratic Alliance, formed by the PSD, the CDS, and the People's Monarchist Party, the PPM, was in power; the PS had been voted out of office, and the PCP was politically isolated.
 The first amendments, enacted in 1982, dealt with the constitution's political arrangements.
-Although many of the economic provisions of the constitution had been not been implemented and were, in effect, ignored, there were not yet enough votes to reach the required two-thirds majority needed for their amendment.
+Although many of the economic provisions of the constitution had not been implemented and were, in effect, ignored, there were not yet enough votes to reach the required two-thirds majority needed for their amendment.

 The 1982 amendments were enacted through the ample votes of the AD and the PS.
 This combination of centre-right and centre-left political forces managed to end the military's control of Portuguese politics.
 It abolished the Council of the Revolution, controlled by the military, and replaced it with two consultative bodies.
 One of these, the Higher Council of National Defense, was limited to commenting on military matters.
 The other, the Council of State, is composed by the President himself, plus former presidents, plus other prominent elected and non-elected figures of the Portuguese state, and it does not have the power to prevent government and parliamentary actions by declaring them unconstitutional.
 Another amendment created a Constitutional Court to review the constitutionality of legislation.
 Ten of its thirteen judges were chosen by the Assembly of the Republic.
 Another important change reduced the president's power by restricting presidential ability to dismiss the government, timeline to dissolve parliament, or veto legislation.